1ynxy/mesh-net/README.md

         Peer* host;				// the peer that this peer is connected to vector<Peer*> children;			// the peers that are connected to this peer };

+### protocol

+In order to keep the network structure up to date a distinction must be made between packets which contain game state data, and packets which contain network event data.
+This is achieved using a protocol, or a layer in which the data is wrapped with a header which describes it.
+Examples of protocols include Transfer Control Protocol (TCP) and User Datagram Protocol (UDP).
+Both of these protocols act upon the same layer, and each have their advantages and disadvatages.

+The User Datagram Protocol is a protocol for communicating datagrams between devices.
+A datagram is a set of information, potentially split into multiple packets, which is broadcast at the target device.
+No response is expected, meaning that this protocol does not open and maintain a connection between two devices.
+The sender does not know if the receiver has received the information, and as such, packet loss can occur.
+Packets can be received out-of-order, or not at all, but they will always contain the correct information.
+More light weight than TCP, and quicker due to the communication not requiring multiple steps, this protocol is often used when packet loss is acceptable and speed is important.

+The Transfer Control Protocol is a protocol for

 protocol